Phone: 508.790.9867 • Fax: 508.790.6377

 ...mark your calendar for our Fall Sports Information Night...

 Come meet the AD, Fall Coaches and receive information regarding the season and tryouts.

 In order to try out for Sports you MUST have the following:

-- A physical exam must be current within the past 13 months and signed by the physician, and turned in to the Athletic Office.
+- A current physical exam (within the past 13 months and signed by the physician) turned into the Athletic Office.

 - A current ImPACT Baseline Concussion Test (see above for instructions)

 - Pay online with My School Bucks the athletic user fee of $150 (unless you are on the Federal Free/Reduced Lunch program)